kubos/kubos/docs/sdk-cheatsheet.md

 After building your project with `kubos build` the kubos-cli can start a gdb server and gdb instance for you.

 Start a gdb server and instance:
-**Note:** this may need to run as root depending on your USB device permissions
+**Note:** This may need to run as root depending on your USB device permissions

         $ kubos debug